nie7321/homestuck-atcg/README.md

 I'm not sure if you have an easy way to export them all as one CSV in NanDeck.
 The set & card number isn't in there right now (and I think a few more stats?).

 It also needs a way to get the card images.
 Not sure what/how NanDeck exports those.
 But if we can get the card number in the CSV and the images are named after the card numbers, they could be tied together.
+Which means it could be very easy to update :eyes:

 ### Site Layout, Etc
 The layouts are kept in `src/layouts`.
 The `Chrome.astro` file is the "chrome" of the site: the nav bar and some other miscellany.